Vegetable-SYC/fnk0047-docs/docs/source/fnk0047/codes/C/2_Button_&_LED.rst

 .. py:function:: int digitalRead (int pin);

     This function returns the value read at the given pin.
-It will be “HIGH" or “LOW"(1 or 0) depending on the logic level at the pin.
+It will be "HIGH" or "LOW"(1 or 0) depending on the logic level at the pin.

 Project 2.2 MINI table lamp
 ******************************************